Get on the path to results today.

 In this PAGA-only representative action case, the Plaintiffs allege their current or former employer First American Home Warranty Corporation, a home warranty company, (1) Failed to pay minimum/regular wages; (2) Failed to Pay State Overtime; (3) Failed to Comply with Meal Break Laws; (4) Failed to Comply with Rest Break Laws; (5) Failed to Reimburse Expenses; (6) Failure to Provide Accurate Wage Statements; (7) Failed to Pay Wages Timely; (8) Failed to Provide and Maintain Records; and committed (9) a number of miscellaneous Labor Code Violations via the PAGA.

-The named Plaintiffs and the aggrieved employees he represents worked for Defendants in the home warranty business.
-Plaintiffs allege that Defendants normally employed most of its workforce remotely failing to reimburse them for all their work related expenses, such as home internet, use of their home office utilities, rent/mortgage payment, homeowner’s insurance, etc. Plaintiffs allege that Defendants forced Plaintiffs to work many hours in a day without proper compensation, failed to pay overtime correctly, neglected to provide its workers with rest time, deprived employees of their right to enjoy lawful meal and rest breaks, among other things.
+The named Plaintiff and the aggrieved employees he represents worked for Defendants in the home warranty business.
+Plaintiff alleges that Defendants normally employed most of its workforce remotely failing to reimburse them for all their work-related expenses, such as home internet, use of their home office utilities, rent/mortgage payment, homeowner’s insurance, etc. Plaintiff further alleges that Defendants forced Plaintiff to work many hours in a day without proper compensation, failed to pay overtime correctly, neglected to provide its workers with rest time, deprived employees of their right to enjoy lawful meal and rest breaks, among other things.

 Aceves, et al. v.
 Atlas Retail Services, Inc., et al.